miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 5	Spoke with Beckett at warehouse.
 10	Entered downtown.
 15	Elizabeth Dane completed.
-20	Spoke with Bach at Grout's mansion.
+20	Spoke with Bach at Grout's Mansion.
-25	Spoke with Prince after Grout's mansion.
+25	Spoke with Prince after Grout's Mansion.
 30	Spoke with Beckett at museum.
 35	Spoke with Prince after museum.
 40	Spoke with the Tzimisce, added by wesp.